amrwc/valheim-server/README.md

 ```

 If you see a log, such as the following, and nothing seems to happen
-afterwards, while the VM utilises a lot of resources, it means that the world
+afterwards while the VM utilises a lot of resources, it means that the world is
-is still being loaded.
-If it persists for longer than, say, 15 minutes, the VM
+still being loaded.
+If it persists for longer than, say, 15 minutes, increase
-should be increased.
+the VM size and try again.

 ```text
 04/03/2021 12:47:22: Starting to load scene:start